Beverly Road station: Station layout

 This underground station has two tracks and two side platforms.
+The station is served by the 2 train at all times and by the 5 train on weekdays during the day.
+It is between Newkirk Avenue to the south and Church Avenue to the north.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 Both platforms have their original IRT style trim line and name tablets.
 The trim line is pink with a brown border and "B" tablets for "Beverly" running at regular intervals.
 The name tablets read "BEVERLY ROAD" in a serif font on a brown background and pink border.
 The platforms only have I-beam columns near fare control in the center and these are painted yellow.
 The platforms are narrower and have cinder-block tiles at either ends, where they were extended in the 1950s to accommodate the current standard "A" Division train length of 510 feet.
 Here, there are signs reading "BEVERLY ROAD" in white arial font on a gray background.

 This station's name is spelled with two "e"s while the Beverley Road station on the BMT Brighton Line on the same street is spelled with three "e"s.
 That is because the street is split in half at Flatbush Avenue.
-To the west, it is spelled with three "e"s and to the east, formerly with two.
+To the west, it is spelled with three "e"s and to the east, formerly with two; the Nostrand Avenue Line station serves the eastern half of Beverley (formerly Beverly) Road.